toori67/tooritools/README.md

 tooritools
 ==========

-well...there are too many temporal project in my git, so I want organize them all.
+well...there are too many temporal projects in my repo, so I want organize them all.